inigogrch/datagate-app/README.md

-# DataGate - dbt Release Radar (Slice 1)
+# DataGate

-**DataGate** is an AI-powered feed aggregator that keeps data professionals updated with the latest releases and updates from the data engineering ecosystem.
-This is Slice 1, focused on dbt Labs content.
+**DataGate** is an AI-powered feed aggregator that keeps data professionals updated with the latest releases and updates from the data professional ecosystem.
 ## 🚀 Quick Start

 ```bash